Biblical Magi: Spanish and Hispanic customs

-In Spain and most Latin American countries, which are predominantly Roman Catholic, the Christmas Season starts on 8 December (day of the Immaculate Conception, also known as day of the Virgin Mary) and ends with the last hour of 6 January, Día de Reyes.
+In Spain and most Latin American countries, which are predominantly Roman Catholic, the Christmas Season starts on 8 December (the Feast of the Immaculate Conception, also known as day of the Virgin Mary) and ends with the last hour of 6 January, Día de Reyes.
 In the U.S. territory of Puerto Rico, however, there are eight more days of celebration called las octavitas (the little eight days).
-According to the Catholic Church, the full Christmas Season is from 25 December to Candlemas on 2 February.
+The Catholic Church defines the liturgical season of Christmastide from 25 December to Candlemas on 2 February.

 In the Philippines, beliefs concerning the Three Kings (Filipino: Tatlóng Haring Mago, lit.
 "Three Magi Kings"; shortened to Tatlóng Harì or Spanish Tres Reyes) follows Hispanic influence, with the Feast of the Epiphany considered by many Filipinos as the traditional end of their Christmas season.
-The tradition of the Three Kings' cabalgata is today done only in some areas, such as the old city of Intramuros in Manila, and the island of Marinduque.
-Another dying custom is children leaving shoes out on Epiphany Eve, so that they may receive sweets and money from the Three Kings.
-With the arrival of American culture in the early 20th century, the Three Kings as gift-givers have been largely replaced in urban areas by Santa Claus, and they only survive in the greeting "Happy Three Kings!" and the surname Tatlóngharì.
-The Three Kings are enshrined as patron saints in the National Shrine of Virgen La Divina Pastora in Gapan, Nueva Ecija.
+The tradition of the Three Kings' cabalgata is presently done only in a few areas, such as the old city of Intramuros in Manila, and the island of Marinduque.
+Another dying custom is for children to leave their shoes out on Epiphany Eve, so that they may receive gifts of sweets and money from the Three Kings.
+With the arrival of American culture in the early 20th century, the Three Kings as gift-bringers have been largely been supplanted in urban areas by Santa Claus, surviving in the greeting "Happy Three Kings!" and the surname Tatlóngharì.
+The Three Kings are also enshrined as the patron saints of the National Shrine of Virgen La Divina Pastora in Gapan, Nueva Ecija.